 Skip to main content

-Crosswinds by Shirley S. Rhode: A Battle of Love, Loss, and Resilience Amidst War
+Crosswinds by Shirley S. Rhode: A battle of love, loss, and resilience amidst war

 In Shirley S. Rhode’s Crosswinds, the turbulence of love meets the storm of war.
 Nettie and Derrick are a married couple on the brink of collapse after enduring the heartache of two miscarriages, and with Derrick enlisting in the military, their fragile relationship is tested.
 Set against the backdrop of World War II, the novel explores themes of love, loss, and perseverance as both Nettie and Derrick embark on individual journeys of survival.
-It’s an inspirational romance filled with raw emotion, showing us that the most powerful battles are fought in the heart.
+It is an inspirational romance filled with raw emotion, showing us that the most powerful battles are fought in the heart.

-What Does It Mean To Love Amidst War?
+What does It Mean to love amidst War?

 The central conflict in Crosswinds is not just the battlefields of Europe, but the battlefields of Nettie and Derrick's hearts.
 War amplifies their marital struggles, stripping their relationship bare and forcing them to confront issues they might have ignored.
 War is not simply a metaphor here but an active participant in their lives, particularly as Derrick feels drawn to his military duty over staying home with his grieving wife.
 Can love survive distance, grief, and personal demons?